kubeflow/website/content/en/docs/ibm/create-cluster-vpc.md

     ID                                          Name                Status      Classic access   Default network ACL                                    Default security group                                 Resource group
     r006-hidden-68cc-4d40-xxxx-4319fa3gxxxx   my-vpc1              available   false            husker-sloping-bee-resize                              blimp-hasty-unaware-overflow                           kubeflow
     ```

-    If the above list contains the VPC that can be used to deploy your cluster - note it's ID.
+    If the above list contains the VPC that can be used to deploy your cluster - make a note of its ID.

    b) To create a new VPC, proceed as follows: